KeyComps2020/KeyAttendance/docs/troubleshooting.md

 ### can't create keydb
 Remember to have the posgresql service running in the background and to end each command with a semicolon if you are running them out of psql.

+### for loops are throwing redelcaration warnings or aren't what I expect them to be
+If you're new to Javascript (like me), you might run into some issues with the syntax.
+Two important things I caught myself doing all the time were:
+* Not using `let` instead of `var`.
+[Variable scoping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Variables) is different that pretty much everything else in JavaScript.
+The tldr is that `let` is what feels normal, and `var` declares global variables.
+If you're doing `for (var i; etc...)`, then i has been delcared globally and you'll run into a redeclaration warning.
+* The difference between in-loops and of-loops.
+The tldr is that `for e in elements` returns the index, and `for e of elements` returns the actual element.

 ### react-bootstrap components aren't rendering
 Check that the version of react-bootstrap you are using coincides with the version of bootstrap css.
 Both can be found in package.lock.
 Oftentimes, the way to include bootstrap as styling for a webapp is a `<link>` tag (intentionally lowercase -- not the react component `Link`) in index.html (the page that is served) with a static reference to some version of bootstrap.
 We (2020) opted to not do this: We're always going to be using the most recent version of react-bootstrap, which is usually built on the most recent version of bootstrap, so it doesn't make sense to hard-code in a version that could become outdated (2020 had to deal with this first hand, because the react-bootstrap v1.01 was built for use with bootstrap4, but the 2019 group had hard-coded in bootstrap 3 in index.html).